Who's Behind Listverse?

 In this list, we pull back the rotten coffin lid covering some of the most horrendous torture murders in modern history.
-In each one of the cases covered here, the murderer or murderers took a perverse pleasure in sexually and emotionally humiliating their victims.
+In each of the cases covered here, the murderer or murderers took a perverse pleasure in sexually and emotionally humiliating their victims.
 They also spent hours, days, and even weeks reducing their victims to mere pulp and sinew.
 These sadistic crimes show without censor the true horror of the human animal.

 Do not read this list if you cannot stomach extreme violence.
 You have been warned.

-10 The Murder Of Pai Hsiao-Yen
+10 The Murder of Pai Hsiao-Yen

 The kidnapping and murder of 17-year-old Pai Hsiao-yen came close to causing a full-scale political crisis in Taiwan.
 On the morning of April 14, 1997, Pai went missing after leaving that day for school.
-Later, Pai’s family received a chilling ransom note demanding $5 million USD.
+Later, Pai’s family received a chilling ransom note demanding five million USD.
 The note also included pictures of a partially nude and partially bound Hsiao-yen.
 Pieces of her fingers were also sent to her grieving family.

 Pai Hsiao-yen was no ordinary teenager.
 Her mother was the Taiwanese actress Pai Bing-bing.
 Her father was Japanese manga writer Ikki Kajiwara, who created such popular manga titles as Tiger Mask and Ashita no Joe.
 Ikki died in 1987, thus leaving Bing-bing to raise her daughter alone.